Reno NV Residential Solar: Are You a Good Candidate?

 Solar Installation Roof Qualifications for Reno Residents

 Having a good roof with enough space and sunlight is essential.
 If you don’t have space and light, and there isn’t a way to create it, your home won’t be a good fit.
 Another factor that goes into getting a solar array is the age of your roof.
-Architectural asphalt roofs last about 24 to 30 years.
+The average lifespan of roofing material can range anywhere from 5 to 100 years.

-Before you can get your PV system installed, you will need a roof inspection.
+Before installing a PV system, the home will need a roof inspection.
 Having a professional look at your roof to see if it is safe to install heavy equipment is essential.
 They will assess the shading of your roof and decide if you have enough space facing the right direction.

 Reno Solar Financing Requirements